prose-im/prose-pod-api/tutorials/run-locally.md

 #### `task`

+To avoid you having to copy-paste tons of commands, we hid all of the logic behind helper scripts.

 Instead of using [GNU Make], we are using [Task] for its simplicity and flexibility.
 You can find installation instructions on [taskfile.dev/installation], or just run the following on macOS: